 While, topically, these data might seem discouraging, rest assured they aren’t.
 For these and other reasons—that is, medical disinterest coupled with systemic gaps in training—the past few decades have seen a growth of graduate programs preparing psychologists for work with older adults.
 The advent of the Pikes Peak Model, which essentially codified competency areas for the training of clinical geropsychologists, has largely facilitated this growth.

-And with the growing traction of evidence-based psychotherapies, including Cognitive Behavioral Therapy (CBT), which has proven to be equal to or superior than stand-alone pharmacological interventions for common late-life disorders like depression and insomnia, the value and visibility of geropsychologists across settings are well positioned to increase.
+And with the growing traction of evidence-based psychotherapies, including Cognitive Behavioral Therapy (CBT), which has proven to be equal to or superior to standalone pharmacological interventions for common late-life disorders like depression and insomnia, the value and visibility of geropsychologists across settings are well-positioned to increase.